ktremain/rpi-swap/README.md

 The system offers four main swap mechanisms:

 **🗜️ Compressed RAM Swap (zram)**
 Uses a portion of your RAM to create compressed swap space.
 Ideal for systems with limited storage or SD cards where you want to minimise write wear.
+The system automatically optimises kernel settings to reduce latency on compressed swap devices.

 **💾 File-based Swap**
 Traditional swap file on disk storage.
 Best for systems with fast storage like USB drives or SSDs where you want maximum swap capacity.

 **🔄 Hybrid (zram + file)**
 Combines both approaches - compressed RAM swap for immediate needs, with writeback storage that allows zram to occasionally move idle pages to disk.
 This frees up precious zram space for active use while reducing SD card wear through infrequent writes, making it particularly beneficial on memory-constrained systems booting from SD cards.
+Kernel settings are automatically optimised for low-latency operation with compressed swap devices.

 **🚫 No Swap (none)**
 Completely disables swap functionality.
 Useful for systems with abundant RAM or specialised applications where swap is not desired.
 Any existing swap files will be automatically removed.